AlessandroSaviolo/AlessandroSaviolo.github.io/_pages/about.md

 ## Ph.D.
 Research
 <p>
   Autonomous drones are becoming indispensable in critical missions such as search and rescue and disaster response.
 Yet today’s systems still require expert human pilots because autonomy fails where it matters most: in complex, GPS-denied, and rapidly changing environments.
 GPS signals vanish, maps become outdated, and controllers tuned in the lab collapse when conditions shift.
-During my PhD, I rebuilt the autonomy stack around a simple premise:
+During my Ph.D., I rebuilt the autonomy stack around a simple premise:
 </p>
 <div style="text-align:center; margin:20px 0;">
   <i>